top of page

 I got that, because I was the same for most of my life.
 Food was food … it was there for us to enjoy, to relish, and although I knew that nutrition was important, I rather ignored that fact when it was suggested that I could perhaps improve my health by giving up something I was in love with or, rather, was addicted to.
 It was pure cognitive dissonance.
 And maybe greed.

-This fit, adventurous man was first diagnosed with osteoporosis in January 2020.
-This was a shock in itself.
+This fit, adventurous, previously healthy man was first diagnosed with osteoporosis in January 2020.
+This was a shock in itself, even though he was 87.

 But what did I know?
 Nothing, it turned out.
 Nothing.
-And when I saw that there was something, more than something, and that something involved diet, I was immediately able to throw away my past resistance (“Don’t make me give up pasta for goodness’ sake!”) and plunge straight into this world of beauty!
+And when I saw that there was something, more than something we could do to at least mitigate it, and that something involved diet, I was, in spite of disliking cooking and having no real interest in nutrition, immediately able to plunge straight into what turned out to be a world of beauty!

 Because it is beautiful!
 The understanding I gained, that each and every component of the food we eat can feed, strengthen and renew each cell, the entire the structure of our bodies and that it can also poison and bring degeneration to those same cells, that same body, was miraculous to me!